azadkuh/qhttp/README.md

 `QHttp` is a lightweight, asynchronous and fast HTTP library, containing both server and client side classes for managing connections, parsing and building HTTP requests and responses.

-* this project is inspired by [nikhilm/qhttpserver](https://github.com/nikhilm/qhttpserver) effort to implement a Qt HTTP server. `QHttp` pushes the idea further by implementing client classes and better memory management, c++11, lambda connections, clean API, ...
+* this project is inspired by [nikhilm/qhttpserver](https://github.com/nikhilm/qhttpserver) effort to implement a Qt HTTP server. `QHttp` pushes the idea further by implementing client classes and better memory management, a lot more Node.js-like API, ...

 * the fantastic [joyent/http-parser](https://github.com/joyent/http-parser) is the core parser of HTTP requests (server mode) and responses (client mode).

-I have tried to keep the API similar to the [Node.js](http://nodejs.org/api/http.html)' http module.
+* By using `std::function` and `c++11 lambda`, the API is intentionally similar to the [Node.js' http module](http://nodejs.org/api/http.html).
+Asynchronous and non-blocking HTTP programming is quite easy with `QHttp`. have a look at [sample codes](#sample-codes).

 * the objective of `QHttp` is being light weight with a simple API for Qt developers to implement RESTful web services in private (internal) zones. for a fast c++ Json parser / builder, have a look at [azadkuh/gason++](https://github.com/azadkuh/gason--)